johnrsibert/tagest/README.md

 Most directories and subdirectories have a Makefile, so it is usually only necessary to run make.

-A provisional "work in progress" user manual can be found at 25/docs/manuals/TagestUserMan.pdf.
+A provisional "work in progress" user manual is available at 25/docs/manuals/TagestUserMan.pdf.

 ####25